 - You will be released to resume regular activities as tolerated.
 Exercise can begin by week 6.
-Your doctor will give you a rehab program to safely return to exercising. - It is normal for swelling to continue, so you may need a shoe that is slightly larger than your usual size.
+Your doctor or physical therapist will give you a rehab program to safely return to exercising. - It is normal for swelling to continue, so you may need a shoe that is slightly larger than your usual size.
 Otherwise, a comfortable shoe of your choice can be worn.
-Dress shoes may be uncomfortable until your swelling has subsided.
+Tight shoes may be uncomfortable until your swelling has subsided.